KoreaLogicDay/KoreaLogicDay.github.io/2025/index.md

 ## Accommodation

 The accommodation will be provided at Grand Mercure Ambassador Changwon in Changwon, Korea.
 The check-in is from 15:00 on January 13th, 2025, and the check-out is until 12:00 on January 15th, 2025.
-For detailed information, please ask at the front desk.
+For detailed information, please ask the front desk.

 ## Organization